aleaxit/gmpy/docs/contexts.rst

 Nested contexts and coding style
 --------------------------------

-The `with ... as ctx:` coding style is commonly used.
+The ``with ... as ctx:`` coding style is commonly used.
 It does not behave as expected with nested contexts.
 The first example shows the unexpected behavior.
-The precision of `sqrt(2)` is correct since the global context is properly undated.
-But `ctx` is not updated properly.
+The precision of sqrt(2) is correct since the global context is properly undated.
+But ctx is not updated when the block exits.
+You should always use get_context() to refer to the currently active context.

 .. doctest::